 At the end of the harbour is the restored ticket house which to the best of my knowledge is used by the Royal Canal Amenity Group.

 Not far from the ticket office at the wall of the harbour you can still make out the engraving marking the restoration of the harbour and this part of the canal by the Royal Canal Amenity Group and the Office for Public Works in 1995.
 The O.P.W. had responsibility for the canal before the establishment of Waterways Ireland.

 It is about a 2km walk from the harbour into the small town of Ballymahon where there are several pubs and shops to eat or get supplies.
 However the town is best reached from Longford Bridge which I will cover in the next section.

 Ballybrannigan as previously mentioned is a harbour just to the north of Ballymahon.
-Before taking to the Greenway to the 41st Lock, a distance of 11km, I decided to call into the town for some lunch to fuel for my walk.
+Before taking to the Greenway to the 41st Lock, I decided to call into the town for some lunch to fuel for my walk.
 Ballymahon has a very wide main street with plenty of parking and local pubs, garages and shops to make it worth the 2km diversion off the canal.
 This time around I had a fantastic meal at Cooney’s Hotel on the main street.

 Once I had my fill I was back to Ballybrannigan Harbour where there is some limited parking beside the old canal storehouse.
 Heading west on the south bank of the canal it is 1.5km from the harbour to Longford Bridge.
 This bridge is a relatively new addition to the canal carrying the R392 from Lanesborough to Ballymahon.
 The bridge replaced a culvert that previously blocked the navigation of the canal.
 Some limited parking is also available on the east side of the bridge and is a popular spot with locals taking short walks on the Greenway.